tsawyer/dvm-project-notes/README.md

 99.9% of this info was gleaned from the [DVM Project Discord Server](https://discord.gg/3pBe8xgrEz).
 The folks on the DVM Discord and GitHub have nothing to do with what I have posted here and they don't support it.

-## README Update 2026-04-19
+## README Update 2026-07-04
-README updated to install [DFSI Improvements](https://github.com/tsawyer/dvmhost/blob/codex/legacy-dfsi-clean/docs/legacy-dfsi-clean-dfsi-improvements.md) DVM tarball.
+Update to latest tarball.

 # DVMHost Install
 Do all this as root or with sudo.